Anchorage Restaurant Memories

-Back in 1951, my dad, Ray Dougherty, cleared some land off of Mountain View Drive, not far from Merrill Field.
+Back in 1951, my dad, Ray Dougherty, cleared some on land Mountain View Drive, not far from Merrill Field.
 The area he cleared became a very important place in Anchorage history.

-Read more about the A&W Drive-In right now.
+Read more about the A&W Drive-In and enjoy.

 The Kimura family hit a home run when they created Nikko Garden.